 Because knowledge is power.

-A very common concern we hear from women entering menopause is:
+A very common concern we hear from women entering menopause is: “Will I still want sex after menopause?”
+Quickly followed by “Will everything work the same?”

-Below, the four most common questions we hear about menopause and your sex life, and the latest science answering those questions.
+Below are the four most common questions we hear about menopause and your sex life, and the latest science answering those questions.

 Will my desire plummet after menopause?